DataDog/documentation/content/en/tracing/trace_collection/library_injection_remote.md

 ---

 {{< callout url="#" btn_hidden="true">}}
-Remote instrumentation is in beta.
-Contact your CSM or account manager if you would like to access it.
+Remote instrumentation is in beta. <a href="http://dtdg.co/apm-onboarding">Use this form to request access.</a>
 {{< /callout >}}

 ## Overview